 Children start reading as early as in Garden Room with our phonics and reading schemes.
 Please do not worry if your child is not at the same level as their friends as at this early age all children develop at very different rates.

 In Garden Room and Reception, children start to take home picture books to describe to their parents and make up their own stories.
 Once the children have learned their sounds and are confident at recognising them, reading books with words are sent home with word recognition sheets.

 Where do I go for help and information?

 Our staff will always be happy to discuss your child’s learning programme with you.
 Timetables and information letters are sent home regularly to keep you informed about the topics and your child’s work.
 Evidence is kept in each child’s personal portfolio and they also have books and folders that you will be able to look at regularly.

 Staff may also direct you to the Department for Education website for further information about Early Years education and how you can support this at home.

 Will my child have a ‘key person’?

 There is regular contact with your child’s key person.
-Before your child joins Lower Kindergarten, Garden Room, Transition you will be invited into school to meet staff including the EYFS Coordinator and your child’s key person/teacher.
+Before your child joins Lower Kindergarten, Garden Room, Reception you will be invited into school to meet staff including the EYFS Coordinator and your child’s key person/teacher.
 In addition they will spend some time with you finding out more about your child and giving you time to share information with us.

 Once your son or daughter begins school, there are daily opportunities to meet and talk to the key person and other members of the team.
 There are special parents’ meetings for specific discussion on how your child is progressing, and many opportunities for parents to be invited into school for informal meetings with staff and other parents.